There are only a finite number of excluded minors for the class of bicircular matroids: Finding 2-connected type 3 representations

-Since $G$ is not 2-connected but $N \del e$ is essentially 3-connected, $G$ has a balloon.
-By Propositions \ref{useful} and \ref{deficientdan} $G$ has at most one other balloon or line.
-Let $S$ be the set of edges contained in a balloon or line of $G$.
+\begin{proof} Since $G$ is not 2-connected but $N \del e$ is essentially 3-connected, $G$ has a balloon. {Thus $G$ is not in $\mathscr G$.
+Since $f$ is not contained in this balloon, neither is $G \del f$ in $\mathscr G$.
+Both $G \del f$ and $H \del e$ represent $N \del \{e,f\}$, so by Theorem \ref{goose}, statement (i) holds.} By Proposition \ref{useful} and {Lemma} \ref{deficientdan}, $G$ has at most one other balloon or line.
+Let $S$ be the set of edges contained in a balloon or line of $G$. {Then $S$ consists of at most two non-trivial series classes of $N \del e$, and because we choose $f$ not contained in a line or balloon of $G$, $f \notin S$.}

 \begin{claim} No subset $R$ of $S$ is a non-trivial series class of $N \del f$. \end{claim}